darkjeffbr/learnings/aws/Notes.md

 # Identity and Access Management- IAM
 - Where security is managed: users, groups and roles.
 - Policies are JSON documents.
+	- Actions that can be performed on AWS resources
+	- There is an AWS Policy Simulator to test out what is possible to do with a given policy
 - IAM has a global view

 - One IAM User per PHYSICAL PERSON
 - One IAM Role per Application
+	- IAM roles are attached to applications or EC2 instances
+	- IAM roles can come with a policy authorizing exactly what the EC2 instace should be able to do
+		- EC2 Instances can then use these profiles automatically without any additional configurations
+		- **THIS IS THE BEST PRACTICE ON AWS AND YOU SHOULD 100% DO THIS**
+		- An EC2 instance can have only one IAM role attached to it
 - IAM credentials should NEVER BE SHARED
 - Never, ever, ever, ever write IAM credentials in code.
 EVER!
 - And even less, NEVER EVER EVER COMMIT YOUR IAM credentials